 If you want a powerful cartridge with an established track record for your semi-auto handgun, it really comes down to two choices.

-The problem for most of us is that's simply impractical.
-Even if you do own both a 10mm Auto and a .45 ACP handgun, how do you know which one to use for specific tasks?
+But, even if you do own both a 10mm Auto and a .45 ACP handgun, how do you know what to use each for?

 While there is a bit of overlap in their capabilities, the designers of the 10mm and .45 ACP prioritized very different characteristics and traits in a handgun cartridge.
 Not surprisingly, the 10mm and .45 ACP each reflect the priorities the designers had, and therefore have distinct strengths and weaknesses.